 Once the External Medical Review decision is received, the Member has the right to withdraw the State Fair Hearing request.
+The Member may withdraw a State Fair Hearing request orally or in writing by contacting the hearings officer listed on Form 4803, Notice of Hearing.

 If the Member continues with the State Fair Hearing, the Member can also request the Independent Review Organization be present at the State Fair Hearing.
-The Member can make both of these requests by contacting Texas Children's Health Plan at 866-959-2555 or the HHSC Intake Team at EMR Intake Team@hhsc.state.tx.us final.
+The Member can make both of these requests by contacting Texas Children's Health Plan at 866-959-2555 or the HHSC Intake Team at EMR_Intake_Team@hhsc. state.tx.us

+If the Member continues with a State Fair Hearing and the State Fair Hearing decision is different from the Independent Review Organization decision, it is the State Fair Hearing decision that is final.
 The State Fair Hearing decision can only uphold or increase Member benefits from the Independent Review Organization decision.

-If the Member continues with a State Fair Hearing and the State Fair Hearing decision is different from the Independent Review Organization decision, it is the State Fair Hearing decision that is